Celebrating 100 Years of Service to the Community on April 10th, 2024!

 This is one of our two identical 2023 Chevy Tahoe Chief Command Vehicles.
 The 9 rig is used by the Chief of the Company.
 Our First Assistant Chief has an identical one (9-1)

 This is our 2022 Chevy Silverado Chief Command Vehicle.
-It is assigned to our Second Assistant Chief.
+It is assigned to our Second Assistant Chief (9-2)

-This is a retired 2018 Chevy Tahoe Command Vehicle that is now utilized as a Utility Vehicle for Fire Police, taking firefighters to training classes among other things.
+This is a retired 2018 Chevy Tahoe Command Vehicle that is now utilized as a secondary EMS response vehicle.
+It is also used for Fire Police and as a utility vehicle.

 Dedicated June 13, 1965.
 This was our first rescue, affectionately called the "Ice Cream Truck".
 It was a 1964 Young on a Ford Chassis.
-After its service with us it went on to service the Springbrook Fire Company in Elma, NY.
+After its service with us in 1981 it went on to serve the Springbrook Fire Company in Elma, NY.

 Powered by GoDaddy Website Builder